-The simulation has been set up for 48 hours, starting on 00:00:00 UTC on January 5, 2022, preceded by a 6-hour spin-up period.
-Sampling takes place in the final 24 hours.
-The model run was performed on the HLRN supercomputer system described in Section 3.3 on 20×20 compute cores.
-Time-averaged 3D output data (over a five-minute window) for all relevant prognostic variables are written out at five minute intervals.
+The simulation has been set up for 48 h, starting on 00:00:00 UTC on 5 January 2022, preceded by a 6h spinup period.
+Sampling takes place in the final 24 h.
+The model run was performed on the HLRN supercomputer system described in Sect.
+3.3 on 20 × 20 compute cores.
+Timeaveraged 3D output data (over a 5 min window) for all relevant prognostic variables were written out at 5 min intervals.
 Six sampling locations, representing various types of urban topology, have been selected from the domain.
 Sampling location A represents a typical street canyon, where two long rows of buildings are separated by a narrow road segment.
-Location B is situated in an open courtyard, that is, an open area surrounded by buildings.
-The region immediately downwind of a large building is indicated in sampling location C, while a heavily built area but with an open downwind region is represented by location D. Sampling location E is an open space in the middle of a park.
+Location B is situated in an open courtyard, i.e., an open area surrounded by buildings.
+The region immediately downwind of a large building is indicated in sampling location C, while a heavily built-up area but with an open downwind region is represented by location D. Sampling location E is an open space in the middle of a park.
 Finally, sampling location F is a completely closed courtyard.
-These locations are visually indicated in Figure 7 and tabulated in Table 4.
+These locations are visually indicated in Fig. 7 and tabulated in Table 4.

-420 4.1 Temperature deficit
+4.1 Temperature deficit

-To evaluate the behavior of the domestic heating parametrization throughout the idealized model run, the hourly mean nominal domain temperature deficit $\Delta T(t)$ as well as the weighted deficit with the CAMS diurnal profile $\zeta \Delta T(t)$ are presented in Figure 6.
+To evaluate the behavior of the domestic heating parametrization throughout the idealized model run, the hourly mean nominal domain temperature deficit $\Delta T(t)$ as well as the weighted deficit with the CAMS diurnal profile $\zeta \Delta T(t)$ are presented in Fig. 6.
 The temperature deficit varies with the ambient temperature.
-It begins at 00:00 UTC at 15.55°C and increases monotonically, albeit slowly, to 15.78 °C at 07:00 UTC.
-Rapid changes follow in which the $\Delta T(t)$ drops to 7.89°C at 12:00 UTC, then returning to 13.6°C at 16:00 UTC.
-Towards the end of the day sees a mild increase, where $\Delta T(t)$ returns to 15.50°C at the end.
-As $\Delta T(t)$ is positive throughout the day, the domestic stacks should be continuously operating and emitting PM10, in accordance with Equation (9).
+It begins at 00:00 UTC at 15.55 °C and increases monotonically, albeit slowly, to 15.78 °C at 07:00 UTC.
+Rapid changes follow in which the $\Delta T(t)$ drops to 7.89 °C at 12:00 UTC and then returning to 13.6 °C at 16:00 UTC.
+The end of the day sees a